hexatomic/hexatomic/paper.md

 *Hexatomic* is an extensible platform for multi-layer linguistic annotation of corpora.
 It is available for Linux, MacOS and Windows systems.
 *Hexatomic* merges previous architectural [@atomic] and functional [@graphanno] prototypes for such a platform.
-It uses a versatile graph-based model for linguistic data [@salt] and includes converters [@pepper] between this model and different linguistic input and output formats, to enable reuse and enrichment of existing corpora.
+It uses a versatile graph-based model for linguistic data and includes converters between this model and different linguistic input and output formats [@pepper], to enable reuse and enrichment of existing corpora.
 The data model and the conversion framework, as well as the widely used corpus query and analysis platform ANNIS [@annis], are part of the corpus-tools.org family of linguistic software [@corpustools], that *Hexatomic* completes.